greatkingrat/cleanstream/README.md

 ## But Also

-The `cleanstream.js` shows the expanded code, which is then converted into a bookmarklet using [Bookmarkleter](https://chriszarate.github.io/bookmarkleter/).
+The `cleanstream.js` file shows the expanded code, which is then converted into a bookmarklet using [Bookmarkleter](https://chriszarate.github.io/bookmarkleter/).

-It scans the HTML of the current page and tries to find the video source.
-If it finds more than one, it'll ask you for the right one.